Mobilpadde/moths/README.md

 I've chosen the `cats` as it's a great reference, both for creating and re-using.

-If the `cats`-slice didn't exist, we could remake it as:
+If we would like to add an easter-egg to a pure bred slice of cats, we could do it like:

 ```go
 // A slice of cat emojies and a single hotdog 🌭